-The CWG generates two output waveforms from the selected input source.
+The CWG generates a two output complementary waveform from one of four selectable input sources.

 The off-to-on transition of each output can be delayed from the on-to-off transition of the other output, thereby, creating a time delay immediately where neither output is driven.
 This is referred to as dead time and is covered in Section 24.5 "Dead-Band Control".
 A typical operating waveform, with dead band, generated from a single input signal is shown in Figure 24-2.